atomjump/medimage-co-nz-content-only/faq.md

 A. Make sure you have a working database connection (under ‘Settings/EHR Connector’ from within the Server).
 If your connection is already working correctly, check the ‘EHR Logs’ link from within the server.
 It will show a live list of the photos that were entered into your EHR system and any errors.

-One common problem for new users is missing out the first ID number as a folder.
-The correct format from within the app is ‘#[Patient ID number] [injury name]’, for example ‘#BGDH1233 arm’, or if you have the app option ‘ID writes a folder’ on, you can ignore the ‘#’ at the start and enter simply e.g. ‘BGDH1233 arm’.
+The correct format from within the app is ‘[Patient ID number] [injury name]’, for example ‘BGDH1233 arm’, or if you have the app option ‘ID writes a folder’ off, you can enter e.g. ‘#BGDH1233 arm’.
 Please refer to the full user guide of the EHR Connector Add-on:

 https://github.com/atomjump/medimage-co-nz-content-only/blob/master/ehrconnect-addon.md

+__Q.
+Can I remove the original full-sized photo when using the Resizer add-on?__

+A. Yes, you can optionally choose to do this.
+If you don’t need to keep the original image, you can set the “Photo Filename Text to Replace” field to ‘.jpg’, and the “with this” field to ‘.jpg’, also, in your ‘Resize options’ settings tab.